Direction Finder Overview

 In this configuration, a single processor unit connects to a single antenna and a single receiver.
 The PC displays bearing data.
 The PC also controls the DF and the receiver.
 The DF processor provides a host USB port for connection to the receiver, thereby allowing it to be remotely controlled.
-The receiver processes audio to compute the bearing angle.
-It is also filtered to remove the commutation tone and drive the loudspeaker shown.
-The USB port reads the received signal strength (RSSI).
-It is sent, along with the bearing data, to the PC.
+The DF processor uses the audio to compute the bearing angle.
+The audio is filtered to remove the commutation tone and drive the loudspeaker shown.
+The time-tagged bearing data is sent to the computer via the Ethernet interface.

 Each fixed site DF antenna has a bandwidth of one octave (115-250, 250-500 and 500-1000 MHz).
 The antennas themselves accomplish antenna switching.
 This, therefore, allows one to run a single control cable and a single coax cable to the stacked antenna array.
 For example, see the diagram below.

-In mobile operation, replace the fixed site antenna with a magnetic mounted RF summing unit.
-Using the MPT User Interface software, one may construct a simple homing direction finder by simply adding a narrowband FM receiver.
+In mobile operation, replace the fixed site antenna with a magnetic mounted RF summing unit and four magnetically mounted quarter-wave vertical antennas.
+Using the MPT User Interface software, one may construct a simple homing direction finder by simply adding a narrow band FM receiver.

 When running an application such as TargetTrack, connect a laptop to the MPT using the Ethernet port.
 The GPS will connect to the MPT USB port either directly or through a USB-to-serial converter.
-You may also connect a compass or yaw rate sensor.
+You may also connect a compass or yaw rate sensor for additional heading readings.